percona/percona-server/doc/source/flexibility/compressed_columns.rst

   dictionaries
 * a way to select columns in the table to compress (in contrast to the |InnoDB|
   row compression method)

+..
+To Reviewer: Is the following statement still relevant?
 This feature is based on a patch provided by Weixiang Zhai.

 Specifications